Season of Salt: A Primer

 How to Season

 How then, does one season properly?
-This part takes practice as you get used to feeling how much salt you've pinched up as well as how much you need to use for your personal tastes.
+This part takes practice as you get used to feeling how much salt you've pinched up as well as how much you need to use for your personal taste.
 The technique is simple though.
 Essentially, you salt your food liberally all over by sprinkling it high above the food so it distributes evenly.
 Until you know how much to use, a half teaspoon per pound is a good start.
 Don't be too shy though.
 I've certainly had over-salted food, but not nearly as often as bland food begging for some salt.
 With meat, it's best to salt way in advance - days if you can.
 More time will allow the salt to penetrate more deeply, but there is a limit and you won't notice much improvement beyond 3 days.
 If you don't have that kind of time, no problem.
 45 minutes will still get the job done, however anything more than 10 and less than 45 minutes is a bad idea.
 You see, salt draws out moisture first, dissolves into it, then this salty liquid (called a dry brine) absorbs back into the meat.
-Between 10-45 minutes through, the meat will be wet on the outside which means it will not sear well.
+Between 10-45 minutes though, the meat will be wet on the outside which means it will not sear well.
 More on this another time, but for now, trust me.
 If you can't spare the 45 minutes, just salt your food right before you cook it and use a little more since it won't have a chance to penetrate very deeply.

 Varieties of Salt